nrwl/nx/docs/web/nx-commands/run-many.md

 Default: `3`

-Max number of parallel processes
+Max number of parallel processes.
+This flag is ignored if the parallel option is set to `false`.

 ### only-failed

 Default: `false`

-Isolate projects which previously failed
+Only run the target on projects which previously failed

 ### parallel